juanchopanza/Tournament/README.md

 This "application" is run and tested in a Lunix virtual machine managed by Vagrant.

 These are the main requirements of the application.
-If using Vagrant, these will be installed automaticlly.
+If using Vagrant, these will be installed automatically.
 If running natively or on a manually installed virtual machine you will need to ensure these dependencies are met.

 * Python